Understanding Uncertainty Sampling via Equivalent Loss: Introduction

-Despite all those efforts, there has been no systematic theoretical understanding of data efficiency or even the convergence of uncertainty sampling.
+Despite all those efforts, there has been no systematic theoretical understanding of data efficiency or the general convergence of uncertainty sampling.
 Besides, existing theoretical works are restricted to particular forms of uncertainty sampling algorithms.
 In addition, all existing theoretical results are made for linear classifiers.
 And there is little theoretical understanding of the probabilistic-based uncertainty measurements \citep{dagan1995committee, culotta2005reducing} or the regression problem.
 In this paper, we propose a general framework to analyze uncertainty sampling algorithms and introduce a notion of \emph{equivalent loss}.
-We establish that the uncertainty sampling algorithms essentially optimize against such an equivalent loss objective.
-By inspecting the surrogate and the optimization properties of the equivalent loss, we not only recover existing theoretical results but also generalize to uncertainty sampling algorithms under other contexts such as multi-class classification and regression.
-Our contribution can be summarized as follows: \begin{itemize} \item We introduce the equivalent loss as a loss function specified through a partial differential equation in terms of the used uncertainty and the original loss function.
-Then we establish that uncertainty sampling algorithms essentially optimize against this equivalent loss. \item For binary classification, we examine the existing uncertainty measures and theoretical results through the lens of equivalent loss.
-Specifically, we show that the error rate of the margin-based uncertainty in \citet{raj2022convergence} will converge to zero regardless of the underlying data distribution, compared to their assumption that the data needs to be strictly separable.
+We establish that the uncertainty sampling algorithms are optimizing against such an equivalent loss objective.
+By inspecting the surrogate and the optimization properties of the equivalent loss, we not only recover existing theoretical results but also prove the asymptotic superiority of uncertainty sampling algorithms compared to passive learning.
+Our contribution can be summarized as follows: \begin{itemize} \item We introduce the equivalent loss as a loss function specified through a partial differential equation~\eqref{eq:key_ODE} in terms of the used uncertainty and the original loss function, where the gradient of the equivalent loss should equal the product of the original loss' gradient and the uncertainty.
+Then we establish that uncertainty sampling algorithms are optimizing against this equivalent loss. \item For binary classification, we examine the existing uncertainty measures and theoretical results through the lens of equivalent loss and recover or sharpen a number of existing observations.
+Specifically, we show that the excessive risk of the margin-based uncertainty in \citet{raj2022convergence} will converge to zero as long as the approximation error is zero, compared to their analysis on the assumption that the data needs to be strictly separable.
 We recover the non-convexity observations of the threshold-based models \citep{mussmann2018uncertainty, tifrea2022uniform}.
-We also analyze the probabilistic uncertainty models, showing their Fisher consistency. \item We generalize this notion to the multi-classification and the regression problems with our \emph{loss-as-uncertainty} principle.
-Equipped with such an uncertainty measure, the convergence can be proved for any convex and non-negative loss functions for binary classification, multi-class classification, and regression. \item We also study several other variants of uncertainty sampling algorithms and draw connections with risk-sensitive loss and distributional robustness.
-Specifically, we show the exponential-loss-as-uncertainty will be minimizing the softmax of the loss, the top-$k$-max uncertainty sampling essentially minimizes the conditional value at risk (CVaR), and the mixture of uniform and uncertainty sampling recovers a distributionally robust optimization formulation. \end{itemize}
+We also analyze the probabilistic uncertainty models, showing their Fisher consistency. \item We further compute the corresponding surrogate link functions of the equivalent loss using the framework of \citet{bartlett2006convexity}, where any excessive risk guarantee of the equivalent loss (for example, Proposition~\ref{prop:SGD_converge}) can be translated into a guarantee of the excessive binary loss.
+Equipped with this surrogate property, we then analyze sample complexity in the stream-based setting by combining a convex SGD bound under $\tilde{\ell}$ with the surrogate link function, yielding excess $0$--$1$ risk guarantees that depend explicitly on the (random) number of queried labels and the query rate (Theorem~\ref{thm:stream-based} and Corollary~\ref{coro:final_sample_complexity}).
+The analysis clarifies when uncertainty sampling can be provably label-efficient (when convexity is preserved) and when it may suffer from optimization pathologies (when the induced equivalent loss becomes non-convex). \item We extend the perspective in two directions.
+First, for pool-based uncertainty sampling, we show how the sampling distribution over the pool can be absorbed into an equivalent objective, enabling a standard decomposition into optimization and generalization components.
+Second, for general prediction problems beyond the scalar binary margin structure, we characterize when an equivalent loss exists via an integrability condition on the weighted gradient field. \end{itemize}